alphagov/tdt-documentation/.github/ISSUE_TEMPLATE.md

 <!--
 Please fill in the sections below.

-After you submit your issue, the technical writing team from the Central Digital and Data Office (CDDO) will discuss and prioritise it at our fortnightly triage meeting.
+After you submit your issue, the tech docs template working group will discuss and prioritise it at our fortnightly triage meeting.
 We’ll then let you know if and when we’ll move it forward.
 -->

 ## What should change